dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 _gl.EnableVertexAttribArray(texCoordLoc);
 _gl.VertexAttribPointer(texCoordLoc, 2, VertexAttribPointerType.Float, false, 5 * sizeof(float), (void*)(3 * sizeof(float)));
 ```
+Here we're specifying a new vertex attribute, which consists of two floats and repeats every 20 bytes (`5 * sizeof(float)` = 20,
+that's the size of one vertex).

 Pay attention to the last parameter, the pointer!
 It represents the number of bytes by which the offset within the vertex buffer
 should be incremented before reading the vertex attribute data.
 This means that for this attribute OpenGL will advance past first
-3 floats (`3 * sizeof(float)`) worth of data (which are our vertex coordinates) and instead read the next 2 floats after that.
+3 floats (`3 * sizeof(float)`) worth of data (which are our vertex XYZ coordinates) and instead read the next 2 floats after that.

-If you do everything rightyou will see this result!
+If you do everything right, you will see this result!

 ![Quad with UVs](../../../images/opengl/chapter1/lesson3/quad-with-uvs.png)